Laura10101/Volanto.launchpad/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Volanto Launchpad.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it displays the relevant social media platforms that they can use to stay connected to Volanto.
   - It also displays copyright information for the site.
   - The footer is sticky so that it is always visible at the bottom of the page.
 Where the page is smaller than the screen, it will display at the bottom of the screen.